How To: Feed Sourdough Starter

 OR!

-You can make an almost free sourdough starter using ingredients you have in your home!
+You can start from scratch make an almost free sourdough starter using ingredients you have in your home!
 Use my great sourdough starter recipe.
-This recipe is quick and easy, and leverages the power of commercial yeast to jump-start your sourdough starter and get you baking sooner!
+My recipe is quick and easy, and leverages the power of commercial yeast to jump-start your sourdough starter and get you baking sooner!

 Tip 2: Feeding Sourdough Starter

 To keep your starter alive, you’ll need to feed it around every 24 hours.
 You can play with the feeding schedule a bit, once you get to know your starter and how hungry it is.
-The starter should be fed after the culture doubles in size and deflates.
+The starter should be fed after the culture at least doubles in size or reaches its peak and then begins to deflate.

 You’ll know your starter has begun to deflate by the slide marks left on your jar!